N30X420/UniTrix/README.md

 Just run the binary UniTrix.exe from your desktop.
 Then use the arrow keys and enter to navigate the menu.

 ## Notes
 The script relies on Certify the Web for providing the certificates.

+## To Do
+- Menu Art
+- Fix controller updater
+- Implement a way to check if required dependencies are installed
+- .ini file for changing important variables that the binary uses.

 ## Debugging
 Logs are saved in C:\INSTALL\UniTrix-2.0\UniTrix-2.0-xx-xx-xxxx_xx-xx-xx.log